 After moving locations several times since 1988, Carole and her animals began their new life, here in Wolverton in 2000.

-Our newest team member is going to run 79 MILES to support this appeal!!!!
+Our newest team member ran 79 MILES to support this appeal!!!!

 Our newest volunteer JP is a coach, motivational speaker, author and a plant-based athlete.
 With over 250k followers on his social media, JP is hoping to boost our appeal to raise more money and awareness about our sanctuary.

-For more information and to track JP's progress please follow his Instagram account: j_p_d_v
+For more information please check out JP's Instagram account: j_p_d_v

 Our intention is to make sure that our animals are cared for and well looked after, no matter what the situation.FARS became a project for Carole to work on in order to keep her rescued animals safe and she still requires a lot of support and funding to bring the site to where she'd like it to be.
 There is still a lot of work to be done and each day we face new challenges and problems to overcome but, right at this moment, keeping the animals fed and warm is our number one priority and with your help and support we know we will get there!